| Home | Nature Diary | Flora | Fauna | Fungi | Events |

 |

 3rd: So much going on It is difficult to know where to look as we walk round the land at the moment.
 There is sooo much going on.
-If we crouch on the ground, we see huge colour differences, small movments, invertebrates disappearing in the long grass.
-Looking up we are met with the brilliance of the flowering hawthorn and emerging salpings.
+If we crouch on the ground, we see huge colour differences, small movements, invertebrates disappearing in the long grass.
+Looking up we are met with the brilliance of the flowering hawthorn and emerging saplings.
 If we peer in the ponds, backswimmers, whirlygigs and pond skaters are immediately on show.
 Then there is the bird song: warblers and finches are dominating at the moment although the mighty wren is more than holding its own, alongside the 'chatting' of the Stonechat and the melodies of the Skylarks.
 Deep breaths in are to be encouraged as we fill our nostrils with the scent of the hawthorn, crab apple, lilac and euphorbias.
-It's a real sense fest right now and detined to only get better!!
-Nursery Spider and a Wolf Spider (species of later unknown)
+It's a real sense fest right now and destined to only get better!!
+Nursery Spider and a Wolf Spider (species of latter unknown)

 ![]() Groundsel and Hawthorn